PTI-MathGame/Math-n-Ship-/README.md

-# MathGame
+# Math'n Ship!
-This game built by Construct 2
+This game built by Construct 3

 Credits By :
 + Ary Syaddam